Eric Arlien graduated from Augsburg College in 2012 with a degree in history. He joined SPCPA in the fall of 2013 as a social studies teacher.

-Kelly McQuillan joined the SPCPA staff in 2009 as a Social Studies instructor and took on the role of AVID elective instructor in 2010.
+Kelly McQuillan joined the SPCPA staff in 2009 as a Social Studies instructor and took on the role of Academic Coordinator in 2013.
 Ms. McQuillan graduated from the University of Minnesota, Twin Cities, with a B.A. in Archaeology /Anthropology and the University of St. Thomas with a MA in Teaching.

 Jillian Miller began her work in the SPCPA Special Education department in 2012.
 She received her BA in Social Studies Education and Special Education (E/BD & LD) licensure through Bethel University.
 She is currently completing her MA in Special Education, also at Bethel University.
 In 2011, she was named ACR Homes Staff of the Year and has previously worked at Forest Lake High School as an EBD Teacher and Community of Peach Academy as a Special Education Paraprofessional.
 In addition, she ran a music and arts venue for young adults in St. Paul called “The Space” for two years.